Stew Leonard's

-Stew Leonard's is an American regional chain of eight grocery stores in Connecticut, New York, and New Jersey, which Ripley's Believe It or Not! deemed "The World's Largest Dairy" and Fortune magazine listed as one of the "100 Best Companies to work for" in 2011.
+Stew Leonard's is an American regional chain of eight grocery stores in Connecticut, New York, and New Jersey, which Ripley's Believe It or Not! deemed "The World's Largest Dairy Store" and Fortune magazine listed as one of the "100 Best Companies to work for" in 2011.

-Opened in 1969 with seven employees in Norwalk, Connecticut, the chain includes six stores in Connecticut and New York.
-The seventh location opened in Paramus, New Jersey in 2019 and the eighth on May 17, 2024 in Clifton, New Jersey.
+Opened in 1969 with seven employees in Norwalk, Connecticut, the chain now includes eight stores in Connecticut, New Jersey, and New York.

-The store has a customer service policy which greets shoppers at each store's entrance, etched into a three-ton rock:
+The store has a customer-service policy which greets shoppers at each store's entrance, etched into a three-ton rock.

 History

 Charles Leonard, a hatter in a sweatshop, founded Clover Farms Dairy in Norwalk, Connecticut, in the early 1920s.
 Charles' son, Stew Leonard, opened a small dairy store in 1969.
 By the end of the first year, the store had 10,000 weekly customers.
 The store soon expanded beyond dairy to include general grocery items.
-Stew's son, Stew Leonard, Jr., helped by performing basic tasks such as washing out milk cans, loading egg shelves before becoming a cashier when he turned 14.
+Stew's son, Stew Leonard Jr., helped by performing basic tasks such as washing out milk cans, loading egg shelves before becoming a cashier when he turned 14.

-Stew Leonard acquired land for a second store in Danbury, Connecticut, in the mid-1980s.
-The store opened in 1991.

-Stew Leonard Jr. took over the as the CEO of Stew Leonard's in 1991, after his father, Stew Leonard Sr., was charged with a $17 million tax fraud by the IRS.
+Stew Leonard Jr. took over as the CEO of Stew Leonard's in 1991, after his father, Stew Leonard Sr., was charged with a $17million tax fraud by the IRS.

-Stew Leonard's announced plans to open a store in Yonkers, New York, in 1997.
-The store opened in September 1999.

-In 2002, the Leonard family began working to open a store on Long Island.
-However, plans to open a store across from the Republic Airport in Farmingdale fell through.
-In 2015, Stew Leonard's announced plans to open a store in Farmingdale in early 2016; the store opened in January 2016.

-A store in Newington, Connecticut, was announced in February 2006 and opened in April 2007.
+Stew Leonard's son, Tom Leonard, opened Tom Leonard's Farmer's Market in Short Pump, Virginia, in 2004.
+Stew Leonard branded products are sold at the store.

 The original Stew Leonard's store earned a position in the Guinness Book of World Records for having the highest dollar of sales per square foot of selling space and for a 3,500-pound sculpture made of sharp cheddar cheese.

 Stew Leonard Sr., the founder of the Stew Leonard's chain, died on April 26, 2023, at the age of 93.

 Locations

-As of 2025, there are currently 8 locations:
+As of 2025, there are eight locations: